| Los Angeles Times agosto 1970 (dopo il concerto di debutto al Troubadour di Los Angeles)

 any more - or drop to his knees, like Jerry Lee Lewis used to do, in a

 rousing piano finale on Burn Down the Mission.
 It worked wonderfully well.
+The audience, which included one of the largest local gatherings of

 rock writers in months, roared its approval, bringing John back for an